How to Create the Perfect LinkedIn Message & Get More Replies!

 - How to create the perfect LinkedIn follow-up message?

 - BONUS: LinkedIn message to use right now

 Reaching out to new people can be scary.
 However, there’s a platform that’s ready-made for you to connect with other professionals.
 You’ve got it made!
 The entire point of social media is to reach out to people, and sending a personal LinkedIn message is one of the most impactful ways.

 If you’re wondering what you should say, when, or how, you’re in the right place.
 What you say can be half of the reason they even respond to you but making it personal is the way to go.
 To get responses from those you want to connect with, you should have created a need based on their specific challenges.

-Whether you’re looking to reach out for jobs, connecting, sales, or just to get meetings, you’ll want to utilize these tips to start off right.
+Whether you’re looking to reach out for jobs, connect, perform sales, or just schedule meetings, you’ll want to utilize these tips to start off right.

 Be sure you understand your target audience’s pain points, then read on:

 In short: Yes!
 The way you follow up, however, can have an impact on whether or not they respond.
 This is true for the things you say as well as the channel you say it in.

 For example, if you send someone an email with “Hey, I like your profile” it will likely come off as strange because there’s no profile to view from an email.
 The same is true for social media.
 It may come off as strange if you’re overly formal.